Palm, Inc.: Founding and acquisition

-Palm Computing, Inc. was founded in 1992 by Jeff Hawkins, who later hired Donna Dubinsky and Ed Colligan, all of whom guided Palm to the invention of Palm Pilot.
-The company was originally started to write software for the Zoomer, a consumer PDA manufactured by Casio for Tandy.
+Palm Computing, Inc., was founded in 1992 by Jeff Hawkins, who later hired Donna Dubinsky and Ed Colligan, all of whom guided Palm to the invention of Palm Pilot.
+The company was started to write software for the Zoomer, a consumer PDA manufactured by Casio for Tandy.
 The Zoomer devices were also distributed by Casio and GRiD, while Palm provided the PIM software.
 The PEN/GEOS operating system was provided by Geoworks.

 The Zoomer failed commercially, but Palm continued generating revenue by selling synchronization software for HP devices, and the Graffiti handwriting recognition software for the Apple Newton MessagePad.

 The company was acquired by U.S. Robotics Corp. in 1995.
 In June 1997, U.S. Robotics was acquired by 3Com and Palm became a 3Com subsidiary.
 In June 1998, the founders became unhappy with the direction in which 3Com was taking the company, and left to found Handspring.